jerquinigo/viagogo-tickets/README.md

 ---

 - Please clone my project to local machine.
 Once cloned, please cd into project folder and npm install.
-Once all packages installed please run, npm start and a localhost:3000 will appear with ViaEltonGo application in your web browser.
+Once all packages installed please run npm start and a localhost:3000 will appear with ViaEltonGo application in your web browser.
 Thank you.

 ---